-The following table sets forth the estimated benefits that each of our NEO who remained employed by the company as of December 31, 2016 would be entitled to receive if his employment were terminated by us without cause or if he terminates his employment with us for good reason within 12 months after a change-in-control of our company, or with respect to Messrs.
-Hernandez or Frederick, during a potential change-in-control, as provided for in his executive employment agreement or offer letter.
+The following table sets forth the estimated benefits that each of our NEOs as of December 31, 2017 would be entitled to receive if his employment were terminated by us without cause or if he terminates his employment with us for good reason within 12 months after a changein-control of our company.
 These disclosed amounts are estimates only and do not necessarily reflect the actual amounts that would be paid to our NEOs, which would only be known at the time that they become eligible for payment and would only be payable if a change-in-control of our company were to occur.
-The table below reflects the amount that could be payable under the various arrangements assuming that the change-in-control of our company (or with respect to Messrs.
-Hernandez and Frederick during a potential change-in-control of our company) occurred on December 31, 2016 and the NEO's employment was immediately terminated.
+The table below reflects the amount that could be payable under the various arrangements assuming that the change-in-control of our company occurred on December 31, 2017 and the NEO's employment was immediately terminated.
 In order for a NEO to be eligible to receive any of the below payments and benefits, he must execute a general release of claims against our company, excluding any claims relating to the company's obligations with respect to certain severance payments, and continue to abide by the non-competition and non-solicitation obligations in accordance with the terms of his employment.